Yanni Gourde Game Preview: Kraken vs. Avalanche

 Gourde Stats vs. the Avalanche

-- The Avalanche have conceded 31 goals in total (2.8 per game), which ranks fifth in the NHL for fewest goals allowed.
+- The Avalanche have given up 43 goals in total (3.3 per game), which ranks 14th in the league in goals allowed.

 |2023-2024 Season